2019 Lexington Law Firm Credit Repair Review: Scam or Does it Work?

 Consumer Affairs reviews are mostly negative.
 The majority of complaints are similar to the allegations made by the MCFR and MCSBA mentioned above.

-Lexington Law is one of the most well-recognized credit repair companies in the nation.
+Lexington Law is one of the best credit repair companies in the nation.
 However, credit, credit repair, and credit reporting are all complex subjects.
 Therefore, it’s not surprising that so many people have questions about how credit report works in general, and how Lexington Law works specifically.

 That’s why we put together this handy guide.
 It will answer most of the questions you have about Lexington Law’s services.
 Use this information to get a better understanding of credit and credit repair.
 You should also use this information to help you determine if Lexington Law is the right credit repair company for your specific needs.